 ✓ If your academic year r has changed because of the COVID-19 pandemic, please indicate as other below.

 ☐ Semester ⊠ 4-1-4

-☐ Quarter □ Continuous
+☐ Quarter ☐ Continuous

 ☐ Trimester ☐ Differs by program (describe):

 ☐ Other (describe):

 A5.
-Degrees offered by y ☐ Certificate our institution □ Post-bachelor's certificate
+Degrees offered by y our institution

+☐ Certificate ☐ Post-bachelor's certificate

-☐ Diploma ☐ Master's
+☐ Diploma Master's

 ☐ Associate ☐ Post-master's certificate

 ☐ Transfer ☐ Doctoral degree research/scholarship

 ☐ Terminal ☐ Doctoral degree - professional practice

 ⊠ Bachelor's ☐ Doctoral degree - other

+A6.
+Diversity, Equity, an nd Inclusion

+If you have a diversity, equity, and inclusion office or department, please provide the URL of the corresponding Web page: